thomas-liao/Food_Mate/README.md

 # 2018-group-18
 # Welcome to Food Mate World!

-We have built the basic framework and implemented some core features.
+We implemented most of the features and refined our code.
+The app is now full-functionality and are more user-friendly.
 Feel free to play with our app!

 ## Back End